Photography tips that any food blogger or hobby photographer can understand and implement. That's the focus of this post.

-I'm going to start this post by stating that I really don't feel like I have the skills or talent to be writing this post but Steph from Stephs Bite by Bite asked me to so here we go.
+I'm going to start this post by stating that I really don't feel like I have the skills or talent to be providing photography tips, but Steph from Stephs Bite by Bite asked me to, so here we go.

-I've gotten to the point now where I regularly get pictures on Foodgawker and Tastespotting, sometimes the new Tasteologie and a few others as well and I understand how frustrating it is to submit photos every day only to get declined.
+I've gotten to the point now where I regularly get my food photos featured on Foodgawker, Tastespotting, sometimes Tasteologie, and a few other food photography sites as well.
+I understand how frustrating it is to submit photos every day, only to have them declined.
 Every.
 Day.

 And the reasons why?
 I don't really understand some days either.
 Composition, lighting and exposure seem to be the standard answers and if I had to sift through thousands of submissions a day, I probably wouldn't include more than one word answers either.

-My first piece of advice for this post is – don't let it get you down.
+My first piece of advice is, don't let it get you down.
 Photography is all about who's looking at the final image and every photograph will be viewed differently by different eyes.
 Do not write a diatribe about how crappy it is and how much they suck.
-I'm not one for grudges but it certainly wouldn't help you get on my site.
+I'm not one for grudges, but it certainly wouldn't help you get on my site.

-Both Tastespotting and Foodgawker have articles on their site with tips and hints on what they are looking for and their requirements and I have seen interviews with the editors of both talking about how it works.
-Feel free to check them out (when I land and am not in an internet free zone I will include some links for ya’ll – updated above**).
+Both Tastespotting and Foodgawker have articles on their site with tips and hints on what they are looking for and their submission requirements.
+I have seen interviews with the editors of both sites talking about how it works.
+Feel free to check them out.

-Honestly, I have none.
-I still cross my fingers every time I submit.
-So, maybe that’s the trick.
+Honestly, I have no real photography tips.
+I still cross my fingers every time I submit a photo.
 But here's what I use and my set up for my pics.

 My camera is a Nikon D3000.
-It cost me around $480.00 on Amazon.com and it was worth every penny (not sure why it’s more expensive now).
-I am very very happy I purchased this camera, and not just for the food, but for my every day photographs as well.
+It cost me around $480.00 on Amazon.com and it was worth every penny.
+I am very happy I purchased this camera.
+I use it for food photos and every day photographs as well.

 Now, I can say that starting to get into food photography in the summer was brilliant of me (and I didn't even know it) because there is natural light pretty much all of the time that there is food on the table.